snippyly/snippyly-demo-vue/README.md

 `https://snippyly-demo-vue.web.app/`

 **Currently it has two features:**
-a.
-Presence: Who is online on this page.
+1. Presence: Who is online on this page.
-b.
-Live Cursors: Where are they on the page.
+2. Live Cursors: Where are they on the page.
 It shows their live cursor position.

 **Steps:**
 Step 1: Open the above link in two tabs: tab 1: a regular tab; tab 2: an incognito tab (side by side)